erikvullings/mithril-tree-component/packages/mithril-tree-component/README.md

   - `name` property: display title.
 Alternatively, provide your own component.
   - `maxDepth`: when specified, and editable.canCreate is true, do not add children that would exceed this depth, where depth is 0 for root items, 1 for children, etc.
   - `create`: function to be used to add your own TreeItem creation logic.
+  - `selectedId`: can be set in the `TreeContainer` to select a tree item automatically.
   - `isOpen`: to indicate whether the tree should show the children.
 By default, when nothing is set, the `treeItem.isOpen` property is used.
 If `isOpen` is a string, `treeItem[isOpen]` is used instead.
 In case `isOpen` is `undefined`, the open/close state is maintained internally.
 Finally, you can also use a function `(id: string, action: 'get' | 'set', value?: boolean) => boolean | void`, in which case you can maintain the open/close state externally, e.g. for synchronization between different components:

 ```ts